- Academic Affairs

 English Language Proficiency Requirement

 The Department of State requires that all incoming scholars possess "sufficient proficiency in the English language, as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day-to-day basis."

 Scholars can demonstrate English proficiency in several ways.

 - Being a citizen of a country or earning a degree where the official language is English (Review the list: J-1: Exemptions from English Language Proficiency Test or Interview)

 - Taking a recognized English language test and achieving the noted minimum score; test results may not be more than two years old at the time of submission of the J-1 request.

 - TOEFL (minimum 80 on the internet based test, 550 on the paper based test)

 - Being interviewed by the UMB inviting department and completing the English Proficiency Interview Form; the interview must be conducted by someone who has been trained by our office.
 Contact Gina Dreyer for access to the training.

 Check in with the OIS

-The OIS offers J-1 orientation monthly to new Exchange Visitors at UMB.
-This orientation program assists new J-1 researchers and professors in acclimating to the university, Baltimore, and the United States.
-Topics covered include applicable immigration regulations, office and university services, concepts of cross-cultural communication, housing information, and community resources.
-The goal of this program is to provide opportunities for new J-1 scholars to meet each other, the OIS staff members and to give them information they need to settle and be productive in their activities at the university.
+The OIS offers J-1 orientation monthly to new scholars at UMB.
+This orientation program assists new J-1 scholars in acclimating to the University, Baltimore, and the United States.
+Topics covered include applicable immigration regulations, office and University services, concepts of cross-cultural communication, housing information, and community resources.
+The goal of this program is to provide opportunities for new J-1 scholars to meet each other and the OIS staff members and to give them information they need to settle and be productive in their activities at the University.